Get a look at Apple Park from the construction workers there

 -

-Aug 9New iPhone 8, Apple TV and Apple Watch details from Apple leak
+Aug 8New iPhone 8, Apple TV and Apple Watch details from Apple leak

 -